timothy-holmes/timothyholmes/_posts/2022-09-14-how-to-customise-linux-terminal-prompt.md

+---
-# How To Customise Linux Terminal Prompt
+title: How To Customise Linux Terminal Prompt
+---

+{% raw %}

 I'm using a very low powered laptop.
 When I fire up Docker containers, they can take a while.
 I'd like to know how long, but I didn't check when I started it.
 If the terminal prompt had a timestamp then I wouldn't need to.